AnggaR96s/Reforestation/README.md

-## Why was the robot angry?
-Because someone kept pressing his buttons!
+## I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.